DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 5

-Do a complete reading test in 45 minutes – just like in the exam.
-Only review, no new material.
+Take a complete reading test in 45 minutes – just like in the exam.
+Only repetition, no new material.

 Useful resources for reading comprehension